mailok/tailwind-debug/README.md

 # Tailwind Debug Plugin

-A Tailwind CSS plugin that adds debug utility classes to help visualize layouts with customizable outlines.
+A Tailwind CSS plugin I made for myself 😅 that simplifies layout debugging by providing a shorthand syntax for borders.
+Instead of writing multiple classes like `border-2 border-red-500`, this plugin allows you to quickly visualize multiple layout elements with a single class like `debug` or `debug-{value}`.

 ## Installation